 If you’re an iPhone user, these are easily the best true wireless earphones to get if you want ANC and creature-comfort features.
 However, you may find that you prefer the Beats Powerbeats Pro instead if you’re more worried about battery life and working out.
 However, the Beats’ dominant battery comes at a cost, as these true wireless earphones are far bulkier than any others.

 Sure, these are a set of wired cans with a rather cumbersome cable.
-But if you’re listening at home or working at the coffee shop: these are the headphones you want.
+But if you’re listening at home, mixing a track, or working at the coffee shop: these are the headphones you want.

 The best bang for your buck is the Drop x Sennheiser HD 6XX